yogeshojha/rengineDocumentation/docs/index.md

     **++Global Search**: This feature has been one of the most requested features for reNgine.
 Now you can search all the subdomains, endpoints, and vulnerabilities.

+    **++OneForAll Support**: reNgine now supports OneForAll for subdomain discovery, it is currently in beta.
+I am working on how to integrate OneForAll APIKeys and Configuration files.

     **++Configuration Support for subfinder**: You will now have ability to add configurations for subfinder as well.

     **++Timeout option for aquatone**: We added timeout options in yaml configuration as a lot of screenshots were missing.
 You can now define timeout for http, scan and screenshots for timeout in milliseconds.